SpicyDoritos/ReconTracks/README.md

 - **UI Integration**: Tabbed interface with Song Browser and Queue View
 - **Search & Filter**: Quickly find tracks in your library
 - **Smart Behavior**: Remembers last loaded track and settings
+- **video quick search**: One-click button to search for the current loaded song's official video on YouTube

 ### 🏷️ Genre Tagging System
 - Tag each track with **Artist Name**, **Song Title**, and **Genre**